 - Plasma membrane blebbing

-- Aggregation of peroxidized lipids → formation of myelin figures
+- Aggregation of peroxidized lipids → formation of myelin figures (aggregates of damaged cell membranes that resemble myelin sheaths)

 - Rapid loss of function in affected cells (e.g., loss of myocardial cells contractility 1–2 minutes after the onset of ischemia)